 Can this be done?
 It can be done through an organization’s implementation of a Behavioral Risk Threat Assessment Program – a program Firestorm calls BeRThA®.
 Its goal is to enable a school to intercede before an act of violence occurs.

 Acts of violence in schools rarely come as a surprise, and are perpetrated by current and former students, employees, domestic partners of employees or, in rare cases, total strangers.

-- Virtually all acts are committed by individuals with a relationship of some kind to the school.
+- Most acts are committed by individuals with a relationship of some kind to the school.

-- Virtually all individuals who commit acts of violence exhibit warning signs before doing so.
+- Most individuals who commit acts of violence exhibit warning signs before doing so.

-- Virtually all individuals who commit acts of violence tell at least one, and sometimes up to three people, before doing so.
+- Most individuals who commit acts of violence tell at least one, and sometimes up to three people, before doing so.

 It is critical that schools and organizations do all they can to identify those students and employees who need help, and intervene with trained resources that will provide the counseling and case management the individual needs.
 This raises the likelihood that the gun never comes to school, the sexual assault never occurs or the bullying is stopped before it becomes a problem.

 Firestorm is a national leader in emergency response, crisis management, crisis communications and workplace violence.
 Firestorm provides crisis management to schools nationally and has identified actionable solutions to address these threats before they escalate to acts of physical violence or result in death.